 Qualifying Exam Format

 The qualifying exam has two parts, a written component and an oral component.
+Normally, the written exam is administered a few days before Spring classes begin in January.
+The Oral Exam takes place approximately one week later.

 Written Exam